Narayanan Komerath: Scientific concepts

-Political views
+Societal Interventions

 Komerath has been actively and publicly interested in events in the Indian subcontinent since May 1999.

 With the help of the India Development and Relief Fund (IDRF) he launched the Martyrs for National Integration Fund, which helps the families of people hurt in the war against terrorism.

 In 2002 leftist activists groups Sabrang Communications and South Asia Citizens Web published The Foreign Exchange of Hate: IDRF and the American Funding of Hindutva, which investigated how funding raised by the IDRF in the USA was being distributed in India.

 Komerath was one of the authors of a counter-report that denied the implied accusation that tribal activists, who had played a major role in the 2002 Gujarat violence, were linked to US funding sources.

 Komerath praised the efforts of grassroots volunteers funded by the IDRF after the December 2004 tsunami.
 He reported claims that Sri Lankan army personnel had hijacked aid trucks that were trying to assist Tamils.
-He said US-based Indians were attempting to hinder aid by warning that donations could be misused.
+He said some US-based Indians were attempting to hinder aid by warning that donations could be misused.

 Komerath welcomed the July 2005 US–India Civil Nuclear Agreement, but said the refusal of the USA to support Pakistan's claim to a permanent seat on the United Nations Security Council was a victory for India.